kevinzakka/obj2mjcf/README.md

   -h, --help            show this help message and exit --obj-filter STR      only convert obj files matching this regex (default: None) --save-mtl            save the mtl files
-  --save-mjcf           save an example MJCF file --compile-model       compile the MJCF file to check for errors --verbose             print verbose output
+  --save-mjcf           save an example XML (MJCF) file --compile-model       compile the MJCF file to check for errors --verbose             print verbose output